 - Using and excavator with a driver head unit

-Timbers can be attached to the piles using a wide variety of brackets supplied by UKHelix.
-We typically have a bracket to suit every occasion.
+You can attach timbers to the piles using a wide variety of brackets supplied by UKHelix.
+We typically have a bracket to suit your every need.

 Once the base is down, it’s time to put up the structure.